japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Use [SQLConf.replaceDatabricksSparkAvroEnabled](SQLConf.md#replaceDatabricksSparkAvroEnabled) method to access the current value.

-| [[spark.sql.limit.scaleUpFactor]] *spark.sql.limit.scaleUpFactor*

-*(internal)* Minimal increase rate in the number of partitions between attempts when executing `take` operator on a structured query.
-Higher values lead to more partitions read.
-Lower values might lead to longer execution times as more jobs will be run.

-Default: `4`

-Use [SQLConf.limitScaleUpFactor](SQLConf.md#limitScaleUpFactor) method to access the current value.

 | [[spark.sql.optimizer.inSetConversionThreshold]] *spark.sql.optimizer.inSetConversionThreshold*

 *(internal)* The threshold of set size for `InSet` conversion.